yschaeff/qmk_firmware/keyboards/fingerpunch/FIRMWARE.md

 In the same way that you build any other keyboard, you can do the same for fingerpunch boards.
 The thing to consider is that there are options for each keyboard that you should be aware of.

-For your keyboard, review the fp_build.jason to see the possible options.
+For your keyboard, review the fp_build.json to see the possible options.
 For example:
  [/keyboards/fingerpunch/ffkb_byomcu/v3](/keyboards/fingerpunch/ffkb_byomcu/v3)

 Example command: